acrain0906/CitySim/README.md

 + if end is blocked, still calculate and then drop the last node?
 + really create your own pathfinding AStar

+## Phase 4
-# to test: create a house, house has 5 villagers, releases one 4 every cycle, and they immediately start exploring.
+ - to test: create a house, house has 5 villagers, releases one 4 every cycle, and they immediately start exploring.

-# workers wait before overlapping on each other, or choose a new path? remember the destination?
+ - workers wait before overlapping on each other, or choose a new path? remember the destination?

-# around night time, randomly start going home
+ - around night time, randomly start going home

-# search for home, if no home available, build new home (near to another home or TC or randomly)
+ - search for home, if no home available, build new home (near to another home or TC or randomly)

-# add mill, farm and mill worker mindset
+ - add mill, farm and mill worker mindset

-# remember work and home
+ - remember work and home

 search for job or build subsistance farm if job and no food, quit job build subsistance farm